-- Females do not reproduce until they are 5 to 6 years old, giving birth to an average of two cubs per breeding cycle.
-Grizzly bear cubs remain with their mother for 2 to 4 years.
+- Females do not reproduce until they are 5-6 years old, giving birth to 1-3 cubs per breeding cycle.
+Grizzly bear cubs remain with their mother for 2-4 years.

-- Female bears usually require 50 to 300 square miles of range; males require 200 to 500 square miles.
+- Female bears usually require 50-300 square miles of range; males need 200-500 square miles.
 Ranges of individual bears often overlap, with several bears sharing an area.

 - Grizzly bears have good eyesight (about like that of a person) but excellent senses of hearing and smell (better than that of a dog).